 “Blair Is A Great Guy, Use Him For Your Printing.” - Anonymous.

 Today I’d like to talk about testimonials.
 Specifically good ones and bad ones.
 Not enough businesses use testimonials in their marketing, and many of the ones that do make a mess of it.
+Whilst you don't have a lot of control over reviews posted about your business online, in print, fortunately, you get to pick and choose which ones you publish.

 Why would you want to use testimonials in your print and online marketing?